 - Choose Infinite Campus Portal from the Current Parent/Students QuickLinks at www.c-dh.org.
-From the portal login screen, enter your Username and Password.
-If you do not remember your Username or Password, please go to the Tech Help desk in the LLC. - Click the Login button.
-This will bring you to the main portal page. - Click the Course Registration: Cretin-Derham Hall 2019-2020 option from the index on the left of the screen.
-Note: Any required courses that have been pre-registered for you will be listed in the Required Courses list.

-- Click the Course Search link.
-A search screen will appear. - Enter the Course Name or the first few letters of the Course Name.
-Click "Go".
-Matching course names will appear to the right. - Click on any course title to view the course description.
-If there are many classes with the same title (i.e., Spanish) use the scroll bar to scroll down and click on the course you are requesting. - Click the "Request this Course" button below the course description to request this course as part of your schedule for next year - Register for all 3 trimesters when registering for yearlong classes. - Register for 2 Alternate elective courses each trimester.
+From the portal login screen, enter your username and password.
+If you do not remember your username or password, please go to the Tech Help desk in the LLC. - Click the Login button.
+This will bring you to the main portal page. - Under the index menu (three lines at the upper left hand corner of the screen), chose the More option. - Click on Course Registration. - Choose Cretin-Derham Hall 21-22. - Any required courses that have been pre-registered for you will be listed in the Course Requests list. - Click the Add Course button at the bottom of the page.
+A search screen will appear. - Enter the course name or the first few letters of the course name.
+Matching course names will appear. - Click on any course title to view the course description. - There are two ways to request a course: - a.
+Click the + button next to a course listing. - b. or chose the add request button within the course description. - Register for all 3 trimesters when registering for yearlong classes. - Register for both trimesters when registering for a 2 trimester class. - Register for 2 alternate elective courses each trimester.
 These courses will be placed on your schedule if other electives are full.
 Alternate courses cannot be yearlong courses or a course you have registered for in another trimester.
-To delete a course you registered for: • If you would like to DROP a course you have selected, click on the course under your list of 'REQUESTED COURSES" and click on "DROP THIS COURSE".
-Note: The top left corner of the page will display "Units (0-27)".
-Disregard the 27.
+Note: The top right corner of the page will display "Units/34."
+Disregard this.
+To delete a course you registered for:

+• Under Course Requests, choose the course you would like to delete and click on Delete Request.
 To finish your registration: